gamesbook/pyprototypr/docs/worked_example.rst

    Save()

-For this deck we are are setting card colors by choosing their names from a a set of pre-defined colors available in **pyprototypr** - these might be useful if they match your needs.
+For this deck we are are setting card colors by choosing their names from a a set of pre-defined colors available in **protograf** - these might be useful if they match your needs.

 A new instruction, called ``Card()``, has been added.
 As might be